Ask employees what they would change about internal commuication and one thing they always mention is search.

 For example, research shows that people who search for information on the internet fit into one of the following three categories:

-- Answer Me (46% of all searches) searchers want exactly what they ask for, and no more, delivered in a way that allows them to get to it as directly as possible.
-The top categories are Entertainment, Fashion and Beauty & Style.
+- Answer Me searchers want exactly what they ask for, and no more, delivered in a way that allows them to get to it as directly as possible.

-- Educate Me (26% of all searches) searchers want 360 degrees of understanding, and multiple perspectives on critical topics.
+- Educate Me searchers want 360 degrees of understanding, and multiple perspectives on critical topics.
 They will search until their goal is achieved, which may stretch over long periods of time and through related topics.
-The top categories are Health and Finance.

-- Inspire Me (28% of all searches) searchers are looking for surprises, have open minds and want to be led.
-The top categories are Travel and Home & Garden.
+- Inspire Me searchers are looking for surprises, have open minds and want to be led.

 Why is this important?
-Employees are also seeking information in different ways, depending on their interest in a topic.
-So About.com’s advice for marketers is also relevant to how we provide communication internally:
+Employees are seeking information in different ways, depending on their interest in a topic.
+So marketing advice is also relevant to how we provide communication internally: